oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 `https://client.somesite.example/cb?*`, i.e., any parameter is allowed
 for redirects to `https://client.somesite.example/cb`.
 Unfortunately, the client exposes an open redirector.
-This endpoint supports a parameter "redirect_to" which takes a target URL and will send the browser to this URL using an HTTP Location header redirect 303.
+This endpoint supports a parameter `redirect_to` which takes a target URL and will send the browser to this URL using an HTTP Location header redirect 303.

 The attack can now be conducted as follows: